 (b) Advanced Audio Coding (AAC)

-Designed to be a successor to the MP3 format, AAC offered better sound quality than MP3, and soon became one of the popular audio formats.
-However, despite its popularity, it could still not defeat MP3, which, by then, had completely dominated the audio industry.
+Designed to be a successor to the MP3 format, AAC offered better sound quality than MP3 and soon became one of the popular audio formats.
+However, despite its popularity, it could still not defeat MP3, which had completely dominated the audio industry by then.
 Although, when compared to MP3, AAC tops out with its advanced compression algorithm, which later helped it stand out against other compression algorithms with its better and improved sound quality.
 Despite MP3’s popularity, the AAC format can still be seen actively used on different platforms like YouTube, iDevices, PlayStation, Nintendo, and even Android.

 (c) OGG (Vorbis)

 Unlike most other audio formats, OGG is not an abbreviation.
-And therefore, does not have a full form.
-However, it does have its own set of advantages over other audio formats.
-Generally speaking, OGG is more of a multimedia container that can hold different types of compression formats, with the most prominent of them being Vorbis.
-Which is why these audio files are sometimes referred to as OGG Vorbis.
+And therefore, it does not have a full form.
+However, it has its own advantages over other audio formats.
+Generally speaking, OGG is more of a multimedia container that can hold different types of compression formats, the most prominent being Vorbis.
+This is why these audio files are sometimes referred to as OGG Vorbis.
 Over the years, Vorbis has slowly made its way to popularity with two distinct features — one of them being the open-source nature — and the other — a better audio quality than most of the lossy audio compression formats.
 As of today, even though the format is not as widely used as MP3 and AAC, there are a select group of people who prefer open-source equivalent of services over their counterparts.

 (d) Windows Media Audio (WMA) – Lossy

 Going by its name, one can get an idea about the involvement of Microsoft, which apparently owns this proprietary audio format.
-WMA was essentially introduced to address some of the issues with the compression algorithm used in MP3, which Microsoft managed to do a good job of fixing, and bringing into light a better audio format that dealt with a lot of compression quality issues.
-However, since it was a proprietary format, it did not find much traction in the audio industry, and despite having fixed some of the prominent issues that MP3 had, it still failed to find its place across different devices and platforms currently in use.
+WMA was essentially introduced to address some of the issues with the compression algorithm used in MP3.
+Microsoft managed to do a good job of fixing and bringing to light a better audio format that dealt with many compression quality issues.
+However, since it was a proprietary format, it did not find much traction in the audio industry.
+Despite having fixed some of the prominent issues that MP3 had, it still failed to find its place across different devices and platforms currently in use.
 However, due to its advantages over MP3, if one has to choose between using MP3 and WMA on a Windows platform, WMA appears to be a better choice between the two formats.

 3. Audio Formats with Lossless Compression

-Unlike lossy compression which loses some data during the compression process, and in-turn alters the original audio quality, lossless compression, on the other hand, reduces the file size of an audio file by keeping the audio quality intact, without any loss of data.
-And since there is no loss of data in compression, the audio quality is not compromised, which makes these formats a preferred choice for use in a professional environment.
-While the bigger file size might not be a deal-breaker for some, people with limited storage space on their device might need to resort using other audio formats.
+Unlike lossy compression, which loses some data during the compression process and, in turn, alters the original audio quality, lossless compression, on the other hand, reduces the file size of an audio file by keeping the audio quality intact without any loss of data.
+And since there is no data loss in compression, the audio quality is not compromised, making these formats a preferred choice for use in a professional environment.
+While the bigger file size might not be a deal-breaker for some, people with limited storage space on their devices might need to resort to using other audio formats.

 (a) Free Lossless Audio Codec (FLAC)

-FLAC is an open-format that has rapidly found its way to becoming one of the most popular formats for the high-quality audio experience.
-It is pretty similar to MP3 in some ways, but lossless, which is why, unlike MP3 it does not undergo any loss of data during compression and offers an actual representation of the original audio, much like a CD-level quality in smaller file size.
-Over the years, different platforms and devices have started supporting the FLAC format, which has in-turn, evolved FLAC as an alternative to the very popular MP3 format.
+FLAC is an open format that has rapidly become one of the most popular formats for the high-quality audio experience.
+It is pretty similar to MP3 in some ways, but lossless, which is why, unlike MP3, it does not undergo any loss of data during compression and offers an actual representation of the original audio, much like a CD-level quality in a smaller file size.
+Over the years, different platforms and devices have started supporting the FLAC format, which has, in turn, evolved FLAC as an alternative to the very popular MP3 format.

 (b) Apple Lossless Audio Codec (ALAC)

-Similar to FLAC, the ALAC format also offers an original audio quality experience, but in comparatively smaller file size.
-The reduction of the file size, however, does not involve any loss of data during the compression process.
-Despite its similarities with FLAC, ALAC does not share the same popularity and range of supported platforms and devices since it is designed to only work with the Apple products.
+Similar to FLAC, the ALAC format also offers an original audio quality experience but in comparatively smaller file size.
+The file size reduction, however, does not involve any data loss during the compression process.
+Despite its similarities with FLAC, ALAC does not share the same popularity and range of supported platforms and devices since it is designed to only work with Apple products.
 Conversely, users with an Apple device cannot natively use the FLAC format.
-And therefore, have to resort with its equivalent for Apple devices, ALAC.
+And therefore, have to resort to its equivalent for Apple devices, ALAC.